Lava cave: Inflationary caves

+Liftup caves

 Liftup caves are related to pressure ridges and the inflationary process.
 Liftup caves can form on the edges of pressure ridges or pressure plateaus where the convex edge of a ridge or plateau begins to expand outward it commonly leaves a void below.
 Liftup caves are usually no more than 5–10 ft though longer ones have been discovered up to 30 ft long.